Sárvár

 Sárvár (Kotenburg or Rotenturm an der Raab; Bassiana; Mala Sela) is a town in Vas County, Hungary.

 Sárvár lies on the banks of the River Rába at Kemeneshát.
 The population is nearly 16,000.
 The town has become a tourist centre of international renown.

 Etymology

 Sár means "mud" in Hungarian, and vár means "castle".
 The latter is a common ending for settlement names.

 History

 During World War II, Sárvár was used as a centre for the internment for Polish soldiers who had arrived in Hungary in 1939.
-Later, during the World War II, Sárvár was used as a concentration camp for the internment for thousands of Serb families expelled by Hungarian soldiers from their homes in northern Serbia in 1941.
+Later in the war, Sárvár was used as a concentration camp for the internment for thousands of Serb families expelled by Hungarian soldiers from their homes in northern Serbia in 1941.

-Now, there is a monument and graveyard for hundreds of Serbs who died in Sárvár concentration camp.
+Now, there is a monument and graveyard for hundreds of Serbs who died in the Sárvár concentration camp.

 Sights

 Sárvár's notable sights include the spa (with its famous medicinal water), a Baroque church, an arboretum, the park forest and the Csónakázó Lake.
 A number of rarities of cultural remains are shown in the exhibition halls of the Ferenc Nádasdy Museum.